mifhud/watzapia-warmer/README.md

 - Check browser console for frontend errors
 - Server logs are displayed in the terminal
 - Activity log in the web interface shows real-time events
+- For Docker: Use `docker-compose logs -f` to view logs

+### Docker-specific Troubleshooting

+1. **Container Won't Start**
+   - Check Docker logs: `docker-compose logs -f`
+   - Ensure ports are not already in use
+   - Verify Docker has sufficient resources

+2. **QR Code Issues in Docker**
+   - Ensure the container has all required dependencies
+   - Check if Chromium is working properly in the container
+   - Try rebuilding the image: `docker-compose build --no-cache`

+3. **Data Persistence Issues**
+   - Verify volume mappings in docker-compose.yml
+   - Check permissions on host directories
+   - Ensure data directory exists on host

 ## Support